 These are all great opportunities for your child to practise choosing good food, but they’re also times when your child might be tempted by any ‘sometimes’ foods on offer.
-There are a couple of things you can do to help your child make healthy food choices in these situations.
+There are a few things you can do to help your child make healthy food choices in these situations.

 Strike a balance

-‘Sometimes’ foods include chips, chocolates, lollies, cakes, pastries, muesli bars, soft drinks, juices and takeaway foods – basically anything that’s high in sugar, salt and/or fat, and low in nutrition.
+Sometimes foods include chips, chocolates, lollies, cakes, pastries, muesli bars, soft drinks, juices and takeaway foods – anything that’s high in sugar, salt and/or fat, and low in nutrition.

 You can help your child take a balanced approach to sometimes foods by:

 - saving sometimes foods for special occasions

 - teaching your child to stop eating when he’s feeling full

 - trying not to label foods as ‘good’ or ‘bad’, but focusing instead on all the good things about healthy eating

 - not making a big deal about how tasty sometimes foods are

 - trying not to use sometimes foods as a bribe or reward for good behaviour